Greystones: History

 Elizabeth Hawkins-Whitshed (better known as Lizzie Le Blond) owned the Hawkins-Whitshed estate from 1871 and she developed Ireland's first planned housing estate, an area currently known as the Burnaby.
-Lizzie was a trailblazing mountaineer and explorer, a photographer, an author of mountaineering books, fiction, travel writing and a filmmaker.
-She donated for a nominal rent the site upon which the library in Greystones is built.
-Her first marriage to Frederick Gustavus Burnaby was short-lived and he is only known to have visited Wicklow once/ However the area is still given his surname.
+She was a mountaineer and explorer, a photographer, an author of mountaineering books, fiction, travel writing and a filmmaker.
+She donated, for a nominal rent, the site upon which the library in Greystones is built.
+Her first marriage to Frederick Gustavus Burnaby was short-lived and he is only known to have visited Wicklow once; However the area is still given his surname.
 An adjoining estate to that of Elizabeth Hawkins-Whitshed was owned by the La Touche Family.
-It was during the time William Robert La Touche owned the estate that Greystones' developed rapidly.
+It was during the time William Robert La Touche owned the estate that Greystones developed rapidly.
 To the north of the station, Church Road, Victoria Road and Trafalgar Road were laid out, and many houses were built.
-In the early 20th century, the Burnabys began to expand the town on their side of the station, and the roads and houses of the Burnaby were developed and the population grew considerably.
-The names of these two families remain well known today, with many roads and housing estates bearing their names.
+In the early 20th century, the Burnabys began to expand the town on their side of the station, and the roads and houses of the Burnaby were developed and the population grew.
+The names of these two families are reflected on the names of several roads and housing estates in the area.

 Between 1885 and 1897, the people of Greystones campaigned for a harbour to aid the fishing industry and imports such as coal.
 The original pier, dock, sea wall and boat slip remained pre-2009 but had endured substantial damage.
 In the early 20th century, the town felt the effects of coastal erosion (which is still a major problem); the loss of fields and most of the houses on the North Beach Road, and the costly inland relocation of the railway have all resulted.
 In 1968, the old Kish lighthouse foundation was added to the end of the pier.